cazacov/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 3. Training the model ####

 To train the model, I used reduce-mean operation on cross-entropy as the cost function.
-The reference LeNet-5 implementation uses hard-coded mean deviation for initial values of weights, I replaced it with the inverse sqaure root of weights count as recomended in DeepLearning Nanodegree.
+The reference LeNet-5 implementation uses hard-coded mean deviation for initial values of weights; I replaced it with the inverse square root of weights count as recomended in DeepLearning Nanodegree.

 The training is done with batch size 128 in 25 epochs.
-After 20 epochs the error curve is getting flat and further culculations do not improve  accuracy that much.
+After 20 epochs, the error curve is getting flat and further calculations do not improve  accuracy that much.
 Learning rate of 0.001 provides good results.

 <img src="images/error.png" />

 The network is still overfitting a bit and should be trained on a bigger dataset.

 The Adam optimizer works pretty well.
-After 25 epochs the network reaches accuracy of about 95%.
+After 25 epochs, the network reaches accuracy of about 95%.

 #### 4. Results ####